CloudSlang/docs/tutorial/11_lesson.rst

               - item
               - price

-We'll also need to create some input variables first.
+We'll also need to create some input variables in the flow's ``inputs`` section first.
 One variable, that we'll call ``order_map``, will contain the map we're looping on.
 Notice how a map is most easily passed as an input value using the ``default`` property.

 Also, each time through the loop we want to aggregate the data that is output.
 We'll create two variables, ``missing`` and ``total_cost``, for this